Zhang Jizhong: Adaptations of wuxia novels

 After the success of Romance of the Three Kingdoms and The Water Margin, Zhang was appointed a permanent position at CCTV.
 In 1999, Hong Kong writer Louis Cha told a mainland Chinese newspaper that if CCTV treated an adaptation of one of his novels as seriously as with Romance of the Three Kingdoms and The Water Margin, he would only charge one yuan for the rights.
 Zhang faxed Cha a reply and the next day, Cha gave Zhang the permission to choose one from his 14 novels.
 Zhang bought a frame, carved some patterns on it, inserted a one yuan note and gave it to Cha, who was pleased by the gift and the two have collaborated since then.

 Zhang has produced several television series based on Louis Cha's wuxia novels from 2000 to 2006.
 Laughing in the Wind was the first mainland Chinese adaptation of Cha's The Smiling, Proud Wanderer.
 The series received mixed reviews because of Zhang's changes to the original story but it still received a very high 19% audience rating.
-Zhang's second production, The Legend of the Condor Heroes, broadcast in 2003, has been broadcast in Japan since 2005.
+Zhang's second production, The Legend of the Condor Heroes, premiered in 2003 and in Japan in 2005.
 Demi-Gods and Semi-Devils was broadcast in 2003.
-The series helped propel Hu Jun and Liu Yifei to fame, who moved on to star in films such as Red Cliff and The Forbidden Kingdom.
-Backed by Louis Cha, Liu Yifei returned to star in Return of the Condor Heroes.
-The series also starred and launched the career of Huang Xiaoming.
-The series received record high ratings when it was first broadcast on the Japanese NECO television station.
+Zhang's adaptations of Cha's works received mixed reviews.

-Besides producing wuxia television series, Zhang has also produced dramas including Farmer Labourer, which exposed the reality of farmer labourer problems at the time and Days of Passion and Spirit, which depicted military life.
+Besides producing wuxia television series, Zhang has also produced dramas including Farmer Labourer, which exposed the reality of migrant laborer problem at the time and Days of Passion and Spirit, which depicted military life.
 In 2008, Zhang and Huayi Brothers produced Bing Sheng, a historical television series based on the life of Sun Tzu, author of The Art of War.